knuxfanwin8/welcome-center-info/README.md

 Welcome Center is available for download from [here](https://mega.nz/#!yC4jiYSA!ekG2NPBiAopkU3RGRVVQ7sPXC8EspxceuCcH_Rv1EDo).

-**NOTE: Welcome Center is provided under fair use for research purposes.**

 ## Here's what you have to do to add your own app:
 1. Open your language file (for example ``en.ini``).
 To learn more about language files, read the Languages section below.